matfitchell/dubiousdatabase/README.md

 Mitchell M
 - Implemented backend for item insertion
 - Implemented backend for search by category
-- Greatly assisted by teammates, helped with additonal components//teammates where possible -Implemented Phase 2 requirements 1-5
+- Greatly assisted by teammates, helped with additonal components//teammates where possible